 Some other dietary triggers for migraines include artificial sweeteners like aspartame and sucralose.
 Monosodium glutamate (MSG) can also trigger migraines and is found in many convenience foods as a flavor enhancer.

 When following a keto diet you may experience "flu like" symptoms at first.
-Keto Electrolytes are the perfect solution to give you the energy needed.

 Diet and Migraine Prevention